 - 1. The roadworks commence at the "Roadworks Ahead 2 miles" sign and end at the "Roadwork End" sign.
 [Operating Company: See Note 1 below] - 2.
-The recovery service provided over the length of both the Forth Road Bridge and Queensferry Crossing or along the extent of the roadworks is free. - 3.
-Vehicles will be recovered clear of the Forth Road Bridge, Queensferry Crossing or the roadworks tounless otherwise directed by the police.
+The recovery service provided over the length of the roadworks is free. - 3.
+Vehicles will be recovered clear of the the roadworks tounless otherwise directed by the police.
 [Operating Company: See Note 2 below] - 4.
 It will then be at the discretion of individual drivers of broken-down or accident-damaged vehicles requiring assistance to arrange for assistance or the removal of their vehicle to a garage of their choice.
 The operators of the free recovery service do not make such arrangements.